tsawyer/dvmhost/docs/legacy-dfsi-clean-dfsi-improvements.md

 ## Scope

 This document intentionally covers only the DFSI-related changes in `codex/legacy-dfsi-clean`.
-It does not cover `tools/dvmCallReport.py`, and it also omits unrelated branch additions such as `Dockerfile`, `docker-compose.yml`, and `.DS_Store`.

 The DFSI-specific changes are concentrated in these files: